adi-tsvet/Revenue_collection_prediction/README.md

 The prediction was done for the test dataset and submitted in a graphical form.

 Python Code file with comments
-Please find the attached document for pton code.
+Please find the attached document for python code.